elchininet/home-assistant-query-selector/README.md

 The dispatched event is a [CustomEvent] and its `detail` property is an object containing the main `Home Assistant` `DOM` elements inside a more-info dialog `Settings` view.
 All the properties and methods included in each element are Promises, so they are async and will be resolved when the element is ready to work with it.

-##### onLovelaveSettingsDialogOpen event elements
+##### onLovelaceSettingsDialogOpen event elements

-This is the list of the elements available inside the `detail` property of the `onLovelaveSettingsDialogOpen` event:
+This is the list of the elements available inside the `detail` property of the `onLovelaceSettingsDialogOpen` event:

 ![more-info dialog dom tree](https://raw.githubusercontent.com/elchininet/home-assistant-query-selector/master/images/more-info-dialog-settings-dom-tree.png)